 GREAT NEWS!
-Last week, The ROOT CAUSE FAILURE ANALYSIS INVESTIGATION of Deepwater Horizon Tragedy that Engineering Services, LP (ES) provided to the Chemical Safety Board (CSB), will formally be released in Houston at a public meeting on June 5, 2014, according to CSB Chairman Dr. Rafael Moure-Eraso.
-The investigation was provided at the request of the US Congress House Energy and Commerce Committee.
+It was recently announced that The ROOT CAUSE FAILURE ANALYSIS INVESTIGATION of the Deepwater Horizon Tragedy that Engineering Services, LP (ES) provided to the US House Energy and Commerce Committee through the Chemical Safety Board (CSB), will formally be released in Houston at a public meeting on June 5, 2014, according to CSB Chairman Dr. Rafael Moure-Eraso.

 The tragedy occurred on April 20, 2010, when the blowout of the Macondo well resulted in an explosion and uncontrollable fire onboard the Deepwater Horizon.
 Eleven people lost their lives, 17 were seriously injured, and 115 of the 126 onboard evacuated.
 The Deepwater Horizon sank 36 hours later, and the Macondo well discharged hydrocarbons into the Gulf of Mexico for nearly three months before it was contained.

 There will be two (2) technical reports.
 One report dealing with the mechanics of the BOP and the other with the control systems.

 I would like to emphasize several very important points, regarding this pending release of these reports.

 - The personnel at the CSB are one of the most dedicated group of professionals that I have ever had the pleasure to work with.
 Their personal commitment was beyond anything that I have ever experienced.
 The strategic alliance between CSB and ES (Government and Industry) was a success due to the synergies between the two entities.
 Engineering Services group of Engineering Experts and the CSB investigation team exhibited the motivation to get it right, leaving "no stone unturned".